melvinioso/underbar/README.md

 # Underbar

 This is a project I completed as a student at Hack Reactor.
 This project was worked on with a pair.
-The project is a minimal functional library for javascript, similar to underscore or lodash.
+Underbar is a reimplementation of the popular Underscore.js library.

 ## Collection methods:
 - _.first()